 It’s a strange feeling when you want to write But you can’t The blank page stares as your mind has no ideas and the words don’t come Perhaps that’s not when you write But when you edit

 Do you ever feel like you want to write, but can’t?
 You stare at the screen for ten minutes before you decide: “Well this isn’t going anywhere.”
-Perhaps you look up what other people wrote about online, but your mind says something along the lines of: “I can’t copy what she wrote because that’s wrong. … Continue reading Writing Nothing
+You look up what other people wrote online, but your mind says something like: “I can’t copy what she wrote.
+But would people notice if we wrote about … Continue reading Writing nothing